 StreamStats in Pennsylvania

 Pennsylvania StreamStats incorporates regression equations for estimating numerous streamflow statistics.
 Equations are included for estimating the 2-, 5-, 10-, 50-, 100-, and 500-year recurrence interval floods, which have the probability of exceedance in any single year of 50, 20, 10, 2, 1, and 0.2 percent, respectively.
 Equations also are included for estimating the 7-day, 10-year; 7-day, 2-year; 30-day, 10-year; 30-day, 2-year; and the 90-day, 10-year low flows, the 10-year, 25-year, and 50-year base flows, and the harmonic mean flow, and the mean annual flow.
+Equations also are provided for estimating bankfull discharge and channel geometry.
+Water use data is also available in Pennsylvania and can be retrieved after a basin delineation is completed by clicking the "Check For Water Use" button.
 The reports below document the regression equations available in StreamStats for Pennsylvania, the methods used to develop the equations and to measure the basin characteristics used in the equations, references to GIS data layers used in the analysis, and the errors associated with the estimates obtained from the equations.
 Users should familiarize themselves with this report before using StreamStats to obtain estimates of streamflow statistics for ungaged sites.

 - Roland, M.A., and Stuckey, M.H., 2008, Regression equations for estimating flood flows at selected recurrence intervals for ungaged streams in Pennsylvania: U.S. Geological Survey Scientific Investigations Report 2008-5102, 57 p.